-Republic of the Sudan is one of the largest states in Northern Africa.
-The country has recently experienced social conflict and civil war but now its has steady economic growth.
+The Republic of Sudan is one of the largest states in Northern Africa.
+The country has recently experienced social conflict and civil war but now it has steady economic growth.
 Sudan currently attracts foreign investments from many countries but China has the most significant influence on the country economy.
 According to the Sudan Tribune, Sudan grants China oil and gas exploration and production franchise.

 The population of Sudan is 40,848,472; only 35% of all the citizens live in cities.
-The main cities are Khartoum, Omdurman, Khartoum North, Port Sudan.
+The main cities are Khartoum (1.97 mln), Omdurman (1.2 mln), Nyala (834,000), and Port Sudan (489,725).
 More than half of Sudanese live at or below the poverty line.
-The GDP per capita in Sudan is $ 1923.40 which is only 15% of the the world's average.
+The GDP per capita in Sudan is $ 1923.40 which is only 15% of the world's average.
 Due to this, Fund for African Private Sector Assistance took a decision to provide grants for promoting programs, which create opportunities for franchise businesses in the country.
 They have high hopes for economic growth and job creation in the country.

 There are still a lot of market sectors available for new franchisees.
 If you come up with an idea of opening a franchise company in the country, you need to pay from $35,000 to $50,000 franchise fee.

 There are high investment business opportunities, as well as cheap franchises in Sudan presented for review, the choice is yours.